vitaliiptp/Express-Quest-refactored/README.md

-This repo is used for Wild Code School Express quests
+This repo is used for Wild Code School Express quest

 # Setup